 The Federal Marketplace (also called the Exchange) is for individuals who purchase their coverage independently, and it also includes the SHOP, which is for small employers seeking to provide access to health insurance coverage for their employees.
-Starting in 2014, the Marketplace will only allow small employers to provide one health plan option to their employees.
-Starting in 2015, the SHOP will be expanded so small employers can select a level of contribution and also allow their employees to choose from a number of insurance plans available.

 Small business employers will be able to provide coverage options to their employees either “on” or “off” of the Federal Marketplace.
 Many health carriers who offer plans for small employers on the SHOP will also offer those same plans as well as other federally compliant health plans without using the SHOP (off the Marketplace).
 The requirements for pricing, eligibility, and coverage offered are the same on or off the Federal Marketplace for small businesses.
 It’s important to note that tax credits may be available to small employers who choose provide coverage using the SHOP.
 These tax credits may make it possible for the employer to better manage their overall cost.
-All health insurance companies will have to provide federally compliant health plans starting in 2014, which means some benefits will change or be expanded to ensure all Essential Health Benefits are provided.

 Some small employers may elect to no longer offer health coverage to their employees.
 In that case, employees could go to the Marketplace and possibly qualify for Advanced Premium Tax Subsidies, which could lower the amount they have to pay for coverage.